rngoodner/rfm_fiesta/README.md

 ## Supported systems

+- Xena
-- Lassen (must be run from an interactive session with 2 nodes)
+- Lassen (must be run from an interactive session with 4 nodes)